priyanshu-sharma/project1/yelp.md

 1. Review Velocity: Rate at which new reviews are received over time.
 2. Rating Trends: Changes in average rating over time.
 3. Top Keywords: Frequent keywords and phrases in reviews that indicate common praises or complaints.
+4. Year-over-Year Growth: Changes in review count, ratings, and check-ins over time.
+5. Review Length: Average length of reviews, which can indicate the level of detail and customer effort in providing feedback.
 ```

 4. Competitive Metrics: